 Peanut Butter Blossoms

-Peanut butter blossoms, also known as “kiss cookies”, are a Christmas cookie favorite, but if you ask me, that classic peanut butter chocolate flavor combo is great any time of year!
-Plus, because these cookies so are so incredibly easy, they’re great for new cooks or baking with your kids.
-So pull out that mixing bowl and butter, and let’s go make some cookies!
+Peanut butter blossoms, also known as “kiss cookies”, are a Christmas cookie favorite, but if you ask me, this classic peanut butter chocolate flavor combo is great any time of year!
+Plus, because these cookies are so incredibly easy, they’re great for new cooks or baking with your kids.
+So pull out that mixing bowl and butter, and let’s make some cookies!

 Overhead view of peanut butter blossom cookies on a wire cooling rack.

-Peanut butter blossoms start with a chewy peanut butter cookie that has been rolled in a little sugar to make a nice sweet and crispy exterior layer, then each cookie is topped with a creamy chocolate kiss pressed down into the center.
-They’re super easy to make (no need to chill the dough), and they have a super cute shape that just makes them fun to eat!
-Plus they look really good as part of a Christmas cookie platter.
+Peanut butter blossoms start with a chewy peanut butter cookie rolled in a little sugar to make a nice, sweet, and crispy exterior layer, then each cookie is topped with a creamy chocolate kiss pressed down into the center.

-One thing I love about these cookies is that you can use either natural-style peanut butter, which can tend to be a bit runnier, or a commercial style like JIF or Peter Pan.
-Despite the texture differences between the two styles of peanut butter, the cookie still comes together well either way.
+1. The best peanut butter.
+You can use either natural-style peanut butter, which tends to be a bit runnier, or a commercial style peanut butter like JIF or Peter Pan.
+Despite the texture differences between the two, the cookie still comes together well.

-While you can technically substitute other types of nut butter, keep in mind that a lot of other nuts and seeds have a much more mild flavor than peanut butter, so the cookies might not have quite as big of a flavor punch.
+2. Other nut butters.
+While you can technically substitute other types of nut butter, keep in mind that they may have a milder flavor so the cookies might not have quite as big a flavor punch.

-If you want to go all in on the holiday theme, there are a couple of ways to make these cookies look a little more festive.
-You can roll the cookies in red or green granulated sugar, or use a special holiday-themed Hershey’s kiss that has different colored chocolate so they stand out even more on that cookie platter.
+3. Make them festive.
+Roll the cookies in red or green granulated sugar, or use a special holiday-themed Hershey’s kiss that has different colored chocolate so they stand out even more on that cookie platter.

 Share this recipe